 Policy Takeover on Suspense Records

+This topic explains how to perform a policy takeover for the following statuses:

+Account Code Mismatch

+Account Is Not Active

 Policy Takeover - Account Code Mismatch

-Perform a policy takeover on suspense records that have a status of account code mismatch.
+Perform a policy takeover on suspense records that have a status of 'Account Code mismatch on linked Policy'.
 This function automatically transfers policies based on compulsory links on the supplier account.
 CommPay checks the supplier code, then the account code on the record.
 If no match is found then the record stays in suspense.

 You can perform manual policy takeovers in the Policies / Client Fees function.
 Policy Takeover